onera/paradigm/training/C/03_Exercise_2/exercise_2.md

   - geometric data (distances, barycentric and parametric coordinates, ...) ;
   - an MPI communication graph as the associated entities are, in general, distributed on different processes.

-This mapping is typically used for interpolating data from the source mesh to the point clouds in applications such as coupling between non-matching grids, <span style="color:red">**(autres exemples...)**</span>.
+This mapping is typically used for interpolating data from the source mesh to the point clouds in applications such as the coupling between non-matching grids.

 The aim of this exercise is to perform such an interpolation.